devaru-ai/disaggregated-inference-platform/README.md

 Initial experiments using a public tunneling layer (Ngrok) to route inference to a T4 edge worker revealed batching inefficiencies under network jitter.
 Despite sustained request pressure, the worker GPU reached only ~40% SM utilization, while the A100 orchestrator was largely idle — a network-induced batching breakdown (drip-feed effect) where jitter prevents stable decode/prefill aggregation.

-Under identical workloads, the monolithic A100 achieved 477 tok/s at 123 ms TTFT, whereas the disaggregated topology collapsed to 32 tok/s at 1008 ms — a ~15× throughput drop primarily driven by network overhead.
+Under identical workloads, the monolithic A100 achieved 477 tok/s at 123 ms TTFT, whereas the disaggregated topology collapsed to 32 tok/s at 1008 ms — a ~15× throughput drop driven by network overhead and the drip-feed effect rather than raw compute capacity, as evidenced by the T4's 40% SM utilization.

 | Architecture Role | Hardware | Test Batch Size | VRAM Allocation | SM Compute Peak | Primary Bottleneck |
 | :--- | :--- | :--- | :--- | :--- | :--- |